Chapter 12:

 “Silence!” he commanded.
 “I gave my word, and I have made my decision.
 Do not question it!”
 He turned sharply and began to walk away, his subjects falling into a cowed silence.

 Even with his back to us, I could sense the grim finality in his expression.
-He swept through the main doors, his vassals and subjects trailing in his wake.
+He swept through the main doors, his vassals and subjects trailing in his wake like the tail of a comet.

 The conclusion left me genuinely stunned.
 This was not at all what I had anticipated.
-I had fully expected the King and his men to imprison the failed heroes, especially after one of them had held him hostage.
+I had fully expected the King and his men to imprison the failed heroes, especially after one of them had held him hostage at knifepoint.

-But they had simply left us.
+But they had simply abandoned us.
 Not a single guard remained.
-I turned to survey the four silent figures who now constituted my problem.
+I turned to survey the four silent figures who had now, apparently, become my problem.

-Just as I was processing this, a figure re-entered the chamber.
+Just as I was processing this bizarre turn of events, a figure re-entered the chamber.
 It was the envoy from before.
-It seemed someone was meant to escort us out after all; they had just gotten caught up in the chaotic exit with the King.
-He looked just as surprised by the King's leniency as I was.
+It seemed someone had been meant to escort us out after all; they had just gotten swept up in the chaotic royal exit.
+He looked just as surprised by the King’s leniency as I was.

 He explained that his orders were to guide us from the premises and into a public area of the city.

 That was fine by me.
-I was finally getting out of here.
-And if we were free to go...
+I was finally getting out of this place.
+And if we were free to go…

-The attractive woman was just glaring at me.
-There’s a unique sting that comes from being the object of such pure contempt from a beautiful woman.
+The striking woman was just glaring at me.
+There is a unique sting that comes from being the object of such pure, undiluted contempt from a beautiful woman.

 “Are you sane, old man?”
 I asked.

-"Hehehe," he chuckled, the sound dry and raspy.
-He spoke fluent English, much like the other two, but with a thick, guttural accent that sounded vaguely Ruskovian.
+“Hehehe,” he chuckled, the sound dry and raspy.
+He spoke fluent English, much like the others, but with a thick, guttural accent that sounded vaguely Ruskovian.

 His only reply was another short, unsettling laugh.

-I used the woman's knife, which I'd retrieved from the floor, to slice through the thick canvas of his straitjacket, freeing his arms.
-I pocketed her knife, earning an even more venomous glare from her.
-The iron mask was chained to the trolley.
-I fiddled with it, but there was no conventional lock, and the knife was useless against the iron.
+I used the woman’s knife, which I’d retrieved from the floor, to slice through the thick canvas of his straitjacket, freeing his arms.
+I then pocketed her knife, earning an even more venomous glare from her.
+The iron mask was chained to the transport dolly.
+I fiddled with it, but there was no conventional lock, and the knife was useless against the heavy iron.

 Once freed from the straitjacket, he tried to wrench the mask off with his bare hands, to no avail.
-He then started smashing his head against the stone wall, trying to break the hinges.
+He then started smashing his head against a stone wall, attempting to break the hinges.
 When that failed, he turned back to me, his eyes wild.
-This was madness.
+This was sheer madness.

 I offered to shoot the chain, but he had an even crazier idea.
 He wanted me to shoot the lock itself, which was positioned mere centimeters from his face, right next to his eye.

-He'd rather risk a bullet to the brain than deal with the inconvenience of the mask later.
-This old man wasn't just insane; he was utterly fearless.
+He would rather risk a bullet to the brain than deal with the inconvenience of the mask later.
+This old man wasn’t just insane; he was utterly fearless.
 He had the aura of a man who had stared into the abyss and laughed.
-This was a survivor, the kind of man who could crawl his way out of hell itself.
+This was a true survivor, the kind of man who could crawl his way out of hell itself.

 I obliged, pressing the muzzle of the pistol against the lock and pulling the trigger.
 The mechanism shattered.
 I noted, with a certain professional appreciation, that he didn’t even blink.
 My assessment of him shifted; this man was more seasoned than I could have possibly imagined.